Flow-Scanner/lightning-flow-scanner-vsx/README.md

 Use our side bar or the **Command Palette** and type `Flow Scanner` to see the list of all available commands.

-* `Configure Rules` Allows to define rules and expressions as per defined in the [core documentation](https://github.com/Flow-Scanner/lightning-flow-scanner-core).
+* `Configure Flow Scanner` Allows to define rules and expressions as per defined in the [scanner documentation](https://github.com/Flow-Scanner/lightning-flow-scanner-core).
 * `Scan Flows` allows choosing either a directory or a selection of flows to run the analysis against.
 * `Fix Flows` will apply available fixes automatically.
-* `Open Documentation` can be used to reference the documentation.
+* `Flow Scanner Documentation` can be used to reference the documentation.

 **Privacy:** Zero user data collected.
 All processing is client-side.
 → See Data Handling in our [Security Policy](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx?tab=security-ov-file).